 Do you work with adults as well as children?

 Yes.
-While I specialize in pediatric and family nutrition, I also work extensively with adults and busy professionals.
+I work extensively with adults and busy professionals.
 Many adult clients seek support for digestive issues, low energy, metabolic health, weight frustration, stress, burnout, and a long history of dieting.
 My background in corporate wellness nutrition allows me to create strategies that work in high-demand, real-world environments.
+I also work with children and families with complex medical conditions - Autism, ADHD, OCD, gut health issue, and picky eating.

 How is your approach different from traditional dietary guidance and plans?